Producers: KM Yeung and Paul Leder

 The film is copyrighted.
 It is commercially available in many forms included as a double feature with Rises Again.
 But I recommend getting Vincent Price: MGM Scream Legends Collection, which also includes: Tales of Terror, Twice Told Tales, Theater of Blood (one of my all time favorites), Madhouse, and Witchfinder General.

-Producers: Morgan Peter Brown, Mike Flanagan, Justin Gordon, and Joe Wicker
+Producers: Morgan Peter Brown & Mike Flanagan & Justin Gordon & Joe Wicker

 Director/Screenwriter: Mike Flanagan

-A recovering drug addict comes to help her sister finalize the papers to declare her missing husband dead.
+A woman’s husband has been missing for 7 years.
+Her recovering drug addict sister comes to help her finalize the papers to declare the husband dead.
 Just as her life is getting back together, her husband reappears, physically and emotionally abused.
 He says he was “underneath.”
 It is soon clear that there is a malevolent force that has had him and it isn’t done.

 This is a modern telling of Three Billy Goats Gruff.
 But without the happy ending.
 It is one of the best low-budget films I’ve seen recently.
 It’s filled with conflict and lots of genuine scares.
 Don’t miss it.